Austerlitz (Succession)

-"Austerlitz" is the seventh episode of the first season of the HBO satirical comedy-drama television series Succession.
-It was written by Lucy Prebble and directed by Miguel Arteta, and aired on July 15, 2018.
+"Austerlitz" is the seventh episode of the first season of the American satirical comedy-drama television series Succession.
+It was written by Lucy Prebble and directed by Miguel Arteta, and originally aired on HBO on July 15, 2018.

-In the episode, the Roys attend a family therapy session at Connor's ranch in New Mexico, in an attempt to repair Logan's public image in the fallout of a failed vote of no confidence against him.
-The episode introduces Eric Bogosian in a recurring role as U.S. Senator Gil Eavis, a nemesis of Logan's.
+In the episode, the Roys attend a family therapy session at Connor's ranch in New Mexico, in an attempt to repair Logan's public image in the fallout of Kendall's failed vote of no confidence against him.
+Kendall, meanwhile, breaks his sobriety before appearing at the ranch.
+The episode introduces Eric Bogosian in a recurring role as Senator Gil Eavis, a nemesis of Logan's.